-Topics from college algebra (linear equations, quadratic equations, functions and graphs, inequalities), mathematics of finance (simple and compound interest, annuities), linear programming, matrices, systems of linear equations, applications to management, economics, and business.
+The application of common algebraic functions, including polynomial, exponential, logarithmic, and rational, to problems in business, economics, and the social sciences are addressed.
+The applications include mathematics of finance, including simple and compound interest and annuities; systems of linear equations; matrices; linear programming; and probability, including expected value.
 (ICOs 1, 3) Prerequisite: MATH 0375 passed with a "C" or better, high school Algebra II passed with a "C" or better, or equivalent competency.

-MATH 1325 Calculus for Business and Social Sciences
+MATH 1325 Calculus for Business and Social

+Sciences

-Limits and continuity, derivatives, graphing and optimization, exponential and logarithmic functions, antiderivatives, integration, applications to management, economics, and business.
-(ICOs 1, 3) Prerequisite: MATH 1324 passed with a "C" or better.
+This course is the basic study of limits and continuity, differentiation, optimization and graphing, and integration of elementary functions, with emphasis on applications in business, economics, and social sciences.
+This course is not a substitute for MATH 2313 or 2413, Calculus I. (ICOs 1, 3) Prerequisite: MATH 1324 passed with a "C" or better.